adugamayuba/html-1/README.md

 Now you're set up to use this in a new project.

-# Getting Started
+## Getting Started

-## The HTML
+### The HTML
 * Open up index.html with your favorite text editor and hack away.
 It's that simple.
-* To preview changes at http://localhost:8000 - open up terminal.app and type
+* To preview changes at http://localhost:8000 - open up terminal.app and then type
 ```
 python -m SimpleHTTPServer
 ```